ldci/redCV/README.md

 *red -u -c FileName -> creates a specific LibRT*

 *then just red -c FileName -> Faster compilation*

+### UPDATE JANUARY 20 2018

+You'll find in /samples/image_compression/ new code for image compression with ZLib.

+Documentation is updated.

 ### UPDATE JANUARY 04 2018

 Happy New Year!